IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 ## Derivation of the secure TCP AO MKT

-The Master key for the MKT to protect the TCP packets after the transmission of the Finished messages shall be derived from the TLS Master secret using:
+The Master key for the MKT to protect the TCP packets after the transmission of the Finished messages are derived from the Exporter Master Secret using Keying Material Exporters {{RFC5705}}:

 ~~~

-  Derive-Secret(Master Secret, "tcpao", ClientHello...server Finished)
+TLS-Exporter("tcp-ao", "", 32)
    = tcp_ao_secret
 ~~~

+The TLS-Exporter function receives the label "tcp-ao" and no context.
+It generates a 32-bytes secret.

-The traffic keys used by the client and the server can then be derived from this Master key using the procedures defined in {{RFC5925}} and
+The traffic keys used by the client and the server can then be derived from this secret using the procedures defined in {{RFC5925}} and
 {{RFC5926}}.

 The client and the server also need to decide on the key identifier